O1.2 Long-acting bronchodilators

 Glycopyrronium bromide (NVA237) is another inhaled, once daily, long-acting muscarinic antagonist.
 In a non-inferiority, double blind randomised, controlled clinical trial, Chapman et al compared glycopyrronium to tiotropium (Chapman 2014).
 The trial was only 12 weeks in duration.
 No difference was found with respect to trough FEV1, dyspnoea, quality of life, exacerbations or side effects.
 Two randomised controlled trials have demonstrated significant improvement in spirometry and a reduction in moderate to severe exacerbations compared with placebo; there was no difference in quality of life (D’Urzo 2011, Kerwin 2012).
 One of these trials also randomised patients to tiotropium and found that glycopyrronium was not inferior with regards to spirometry, quality of life and moderate to severe exacerbations (Kerwin 2012) [evidence level II].

 Aclidinium is a long-acting muscarinic antagonist used twice daily.
 A Cochrane systematic review which included 12 multicentre RCTs randomly assigning 9547 participants with stable COPD to either aclidinium bromide or control for 4 to 52 weeks found that aclidinium resulted in marginal improvements in quality of life and FEV1 when compared to placebo.
-Aclidinium reduced the number of patients with exacerbations requiring hospitalisation by 13 per 1,000 over 4 to 52 weeks (NNT = 77, 95% CI 51 to 233) compared to placebo (Ni 2014) [evidence level I].
+Compared to placebo, aclidinium reduced the number of patients with exacerbations requiring hospitalisation by 13 per 1,000 over 4 to 52 weeks (NNT = 77, 95% CI 51 to 233) (Ni 2014) and reduced the rate of moderate-severe exacebrations (OR 0.80) (Wedzicha 2016a) [evidence level I].

 A network meta-analysis of clinical trials of at least 12 weeks duration comparing the efficacy of LAMAs versus placebo in preventing moderate-to-severe and severe COPD exacerbations suggested that there were no statistically significant differences among LAMAs.
 Tiotropium dry powder inhaler was the only LAMA formulation which reduced severe exacerbations (HR 0.73; 95% CrI 0.60– 0.86) (Oba 2015) [evidence level I].
 Another network meta-analysis showed that all current LAMAs have similar efficacy in terms of change in FEV1, SGRQ, dyspnoea index and rescue medications (Ismaila 2015) [evidence level I].
 However, direct head to head double-blind comparisons of the different LAMAs are not available, meaning that choice of LAMA inhaler depends on patient and clinician preferences.